AntonSot-Github/AntonSot-Github/README.md

 PHP / Laravel (Backend / Fullstack) developer
 Based in Poland
 ---
-I am a PHP / Laravel developer with over 2.5 years of self-directed learning and hands-on experience.
+I am a PHP / Laravel developer with over 2.5 years of hands-on experience.

 I build web applications such as CRM systems and forum platforms, focusing on backend logic, relational databases, and clean architecture.